ParthKute007/Hotel-Management-System/README.md

 ### Expected Output Files
 - Check for `bill_table_X.txt` files in the directory
-- Open and verify bill format and calculations
+- Open and verify bill format and calculations.